 Carpal Tunnel Syndrome might be diagnosed (in part) by the presence of a so-called Tinel’s Sign.
 What is that and why is it not a true sign?

-Tinel's test can be employed to help diagnosis carpal tunnel syndrome as well.
-Tinel’s test is performed by tapping the volar surface of the wrist at the point where the median nerve passes through the carpal tunnel (Figure 1 and Figure 2).
+A Tinel’s sign (named after the French neurologist Jules Tinel) is elicited by tapping the volar surface of the wrist at the point where the median nerve passes through the carpal tunnel (Figure 1 and Figure 2).

-Tinel's test is considered positive when the patient reports a sensation of tingling in the median nerve distribution of the hand (Figure 3).
-This response is called a “Tinel’s sign.”
+If the patient reports a sensation of tingling in the median nerve distribution of the hand (Figure 3), a “Tinel’s sign" is said to be present.

 The response to a Tinel's test might better be termed a "wign"*.
 This word is pronounced "whine" to remind us it is a spoken response, and its spelling echoes that of sign, reminding us likewise that a “wign” might be more specific than a general patient complaint.
 In the case of carpal tunnel syndrome, one manifestation of “specificity” might be that the complaints indeed respect the dermatomal borders shown in Figure 3.
 That is, a report of tingling in the 5th finger is clearly not related to carpal tunnel syndrome (as the 5th finger is supplied by the ulnar, not median, nerve).
 As such, a report of tingling in the 5th finger, in response to tapping the over the median nerve, would clearly not count as a positive response.